PrestoConFuoco1/News-Server/README.md

 In the end, if you are interested in what the tests really do, you are welcome to see its sources and its output (without using grep).

+Also, for pure tests, please use `stack test`.

 # Configuration file

 Configuration file should contain database data and port numero.